fleetdm/fleet/handbook/security-policies.md

 | -------------- | -------------- |
 | @GuillaumeRoss | 2022-06-01     |

-Fleet is committed to ensuring all workforce members actively address security and compliance in their roles at Fleet.
-We encourage self management and reward the right behaviors.
-This policy specifies acceptable use of end-user computing devices and technology.
-Additionally, training is imperative to assuring an understanding of current best practices, the different types and sensitivities of data, and the sanctions associated with non-compliance.
+Fleet is committed to ensuring all workforce members participate in security and compliance in their roles at Fleet.
+We encourage self-management and reward the right behaviors.

 Fleet policy requires all workforce members to comply with the HR Security Policy.